canonical/haproxy-operator/README.md

     "

-Once set, haproxy will union multiple `servers` stanzas from any units joining with the same `service_name` under one listen stanza.
-`service-options` and `server_options` will be overwritten, so ensure they are set uniformly on all services with the same name.
+Once set, haproxy will union multiple `servers` stanzas from any units joining with the same `service_name` under one backend stanza, which will be the default backend for the service (requests against the given service_port on the haproxy unit will be forwarded to that backend).
+Note that `service-options` and `server_options` will be overwritten, so ensure they are set uniformly on all services with the same name.

+If you need additional backends, possibly handling ACL-filtered requests, you can add a 'backends' entry to a service stanza.
+For example in order to redirect to a different backend all requests to URLs starting with '/foo', you could have:

+    relation-set "services=
+    - { service_name: my_web_app,
+        service_host: 0.0.0.0,
+        service_port: 80,
+        service_options: [mode http, acl foo path_beg -i /foo, use_backend foo if foo],
+        servers: [[my_web_app_1, $host, $port, option httpchk GET / HTTP/1.0],
+                  [... optionally more servers here ...]]
+        backends:
+        - { backend_name: foo,
+            servers: [[my_web_app2, $host, $port2, option httpchk GET / HTTP/1.0],
+                      [... optionally more servers here ...]]}}

 ## Website Relation